ttscoff/marked-conductor/src/_README.md

         command: obsidian-md-filter
 ```

+#### Adding a title

+Tracks can contain a `title` key.
+This is only used in the STDERR output of the track, where 'Met condition: ...' is shown for debugging.
+If a title is not present, the condition itself will be shown for debugging.
+If a title is defined, it replaces the condition in the STDERR output.
+This is mostly for shortening long condition strings to something more meaningful for debugging.

 ### Sequencing

 A track can also contain a sequence of scripts and/or commands.
 STDIN will be passed into the first script/command, then the STDOUT of that will be piped to the next script/command.
 To do this, add a key called `sequence` that contains an array of scripts and commands: